 However, he is also clearly inferior to the Creator in every way, and because God is mercifully working with us in this purpose, we actually have the advantage over Satan.
 God's purpose will be worked out in good order in each of our lives as long as we remain faithful to God's purpose.

 We will shift gears for a period of time.
-I want to establish what I believe is helpful toward tying a vast sweep of history involved in this subject together with an overview of an element important to understanding the identity of the woman in the vision, in Revelation 17 and 18.
+I want to establish what I believe is helpful toward tying the vast sweep of history involved in this subject together with an overview of an element important to understanding the identity of the woman in the vision in Revelation 17 and 18.

 I took some time in the previous sermon to emphasize that the founding of Babylon described in Genesis 11 took place during the lifetimes of the generation that came through the Flood plus at least the first two generations born after the Flood.

 Recall that Noah's son, Ham, lived through the Flood.
 Cush, then was born to Ham, then Nimrod to Cush.
 Thus Nimrod, Babylon’s major founder, was in only the second generation following the Flood.
 The Flood should have been a distinct, shocking, and vivid break in the flow of the way life was lived, an event never to be forgotten and impacting dramatically on how people live their lives.

 We will go back to Genesis 4, following a stream of thought.
 This occurs after Cain killed Abel.

 Genesis 4:16-17 Then Cain went out from the presence of the Lord and dwelt in the land of Nod [or, "wandering"] on the East of Eden.
 And Cain knew his wife, and she conceived and bore Enoch.
 And he built a city, and called the name of he city after name of his son—Enoch.